Submission Guidelines

 Use of AI Policy

 All authors are ultimately responsible for the content of their submissions, and all submissions are subject to our evaluation criteria as described below.
-Thus, submissions that hyperlink/cite non-existent sources, that are missing citations or sources, that insufficiently engage with the current literature, that are not stylistically effective, that plagiarize from other sources, etc., will be evaluated accordingly.
+Thus, submissions that hyperlink/cite non-existent sources, that are missing citations or sources, that insufficiently engage with the current literature, that are not stylistically effective, that plagiarise from other sources, etc., will be evaluated accordingly.

 Prior Publication Policy